Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Resource Allocation Algorithm

-At the beginning of every frame, the lists of all the D2D players are available at the BS.
-The BS follows a RR sequence in every subframe to prioritize which D2D player's list to select in every subframe.
-In the first subframe of every frame the BS orders the D2D players in a RR sequence, $RR \_ seq=d_1,d_2, \, ... \,, \, d_{N_D}$ as shown in Fig. 2 which shifts by one in the next subframe so that the $RR \_ seq$ starts from $d_2$, $RR \_ seq=d_2,\, ... \,, \,d_{N_D},d_1$.
-This continues till the last subframe $N_D$ when the RR sequence starts from $d_{N_D}$.
-Thus, the selection of the first player varies in every subframe of a frame.
+\emph{1) D2D players' sequencing in the subframes of a frame:} At the beginning of every frame, the lists of all the D2D players are available at the BS.
+The BS follows a sequence of D2D players which we term as the $D2DP \_seq$ in every subframe of a frame so that it can select their lists as per this sequence.
+The $D2DP \_seq$ in every subframe shifts left by one (left circular shift) as compared to the $D2DP \_seq$ in the previous subframe.
+This is done to prioritize the lists of the D2D players in every subframe.
+In the first subframe of every frame the BS orders the D2D players in a sequence, $D2DP \_ seq=d_1,d_2, \, ... \,, \, d_{N_D}$ as shown in Fig. 2.
+In the next subframe, the $D2DP \_seq$ starts from $d_{2}$ such that $D2DP \_ seq=d_2,\, ... \,, \,d_{N_D},d_1$ and so on till the last subframe of a frame when the $D2DP \_seq$ starts from $d_{N_D}$.
+In this way, the selection of the first D2D player in the $D2DP \_seq$ changes in every subframe of a frame.